hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 <img src="../img/Running_RStudio_on_O2_v2.png" width="900">
 </p>

-We can start our RStudio environment by click on the "Connect to RStudio Server" button.
-An RStudio window should now open up in your browser and you can use it just like RStudio on your laptop, except now you have access to the resources of an HPC.
+We can start our RStudio environment by clicking on the "Connect to RStudio Server" button.
+An RStudio window should now open up in your browser and you can use it is just like RStudio on your laptop, except now you have access to the resources of an HPC.

 ### Open up the script in RStudio

-Now let's make some edits to our R script, `sqrt_input.R`, in the browser.
+Let's make some edits to our R script, `sqrt_input.R`, in the browser.
 Let's change:

 ```
 round(sqrt(num), digit=2)